zlepper/nixos-config/software/code-agent-instructions.md

 ### 5. Iterative Development & Validation

 * **Planning:** For non-trivial changes, propose a detailed plan before beginning implementation.
+* **Atomic Change Sets:** When implementing changes, strive to perform a set of **"atomic" or "transactional" modifications** across one or multiple files before attempting to validate.
+This means making all necessary, interdependent changes that bring the codebase to a temporarily consistent or compilable state.
+* **Validation Point:** Only after completing a logical set of interdependent changes (the "atomic" unit) should the agent run checks, linters, and attempt to compile or validate the code.
+This acknowledges that code may be in an invalid state during propagation of changes across files.
 * **Test Case Identification:** Instead of writing tests first, identify and document potential test cases, edge cases, and validation scenarios within the `context.md` file.
 This helps outline expected behavior and informs future test creation once the overall code structure is clearer.
 * **Unit Test Best Practices:** When documenting test cases or later writing tests, adhere to these principles:
     * **Focus on Behavior, Not Just Isolation:** Tests should verify the expected behavior of a unit or a small group of collaborating units.
 While isolation is important, it should not come at the cost of testing real-world interactions.